autamus/docs/developer-guide/add-a-spack-container.md

 Make sure to check for the package you're looking for from the [Spack Repository](https://github.com/spack/spack/tree/develop/var/spack/repos/).

 ##### Want to be a Superhero?
-5. (Optional) To help Autamus keep track of the Spack packages within your container please help us add their corresponding `package.py` files to Autamus.
+5. (Optional) To help Autamus keep track of the Spack packages within your container, please help us add their corresponding `package.py` files to Autamus.
 6. (Optional) Save the Spack instructions or create your new ones within a `package.py` file within the `spack/first-letter-of-package/package-name` directory.

 ```bash